 Fuck's Fucking Fucked

-1500 word satire: Navigating a confusing and frightening fuck-free world
+Navigating a confusing and frightening post-fuck world

 Fuck had run its course.
 For the beloved curse word, the future did not bode well.
 Gross overuse of fuck had continued to degrade TV and film, music and prose.
 Rap, the musical genre in which fuck had become most parodic was a fat, ripe, slow-moving target and was the first to be hit.
 Pop a cap in your bottom?
 No, not that dire.
 The minor profanities seemed fine.
 Even the nastier ones looked to be okay.
 Only the fucks were fading.
 What were fans saying?